-Chicago is a vibrant city that feels very alive, and with the perfect 3 days in Chicago itinerary, it’s possible to sample the best of the city in a long weekend!
+Chicago is a vibrant city that feels very alive, and with the perfect 3 days in Chicago itinerary, it’s possible to sample the best of the city over a long weekend!

 Are you into food and drinks, lake views, and most of all, fun?
 Then Chicago is the place to be.
 There is enough here to explore for months, and we are going to pack all of the best events and activities into a 3 day long weekend itinerary to experience the essence of Chicago.

 - Day 1 in Chicago Itinerary: The Bean, Skydeck & Great Chicago Food

 - Day 2 in Chicago Itinerary: Lincoln Park, Wrigley Field & Beyond

 - Day 3 in Chicago Itinerary: Magnificent Mile, Navy Pier & An Afternoon Adventure

 - Where to Stay for 3 Days in Chicago

 - Where to Eat During Your Chicago Weekend Getaway

 - Getting Around During 3 Days in Chicago